dmcarmen/ideate/README.md

 **IDEATE** (physIcal 3D modElling to rAdiative Transfer intErface) is an interface that allows the output provided by [ShapeX](https://wsteffen75.wixsite.com/website) be used as an input model for the radiative transfer code [LIME](https://lime.readthedocs.io/en/latest/).

+**IDEATE** is publicly available, but if you use it for your work, please use the following acknowledgement:

+"IDEATE has been developed at the Centro de Astrobiologia (CAB, CSIC-INTA, Spain) and is part of the I+D+i project PID2019-105203GB-C22 funded by the Spanish MCIN/AEI/10.13039/501100011033."

 ## Table of contents
 - [How to use it](#how-to-use-it)
   * [Input and output](#input-and-output)